JavierRosales/Pands-Project/README.md

 **6. My summary of research and investigation.**

 I started my research on the Irish data set by going through various websites reading and watching material based on the data set.
-First I downloaded the Iris data csv file which will help me find the relationship or patterns, if any, between the three different species which are as follows, the setosa, versicolor and virginica.
+First I downloaded the Iris data csv file which will help me find the relationship or patterns between the three different species which are as follows, the setosa, versicolor and virginica.
 I will be using various scripts of Python code to calculate the maximum, minimum, mean of the columns and other methods  to demonstrate my findings.
 I will be also using tables and graphs as necessary.

 To get started you will need to import some libraries which will read and help analyze and plot your data.
 These will consist of Pandas, Numpy, Matplotlib.pylpot.
-All three are explained here https://www.bogotobogo.com/python/python_Pandas_NumPy_Matplotlib.php.com
+All three are explained on [Cloudxlab](https://cloudxlab.com/blog/numpy-pandas-introduction)

 When **Importing the data from the CSV file** you will need to enter this to ensure that the data is read correctly and not the flower details on the first row on each column.